sbremman/realistic_lidar_counterfactuals/README.md

 This project is licensed under the terms of the MIT license.
 See the **LICENSE** file for details.

 ## Contact
-If you have any questions, feel free to open an issue on the repository or contact Sindre Benjamin Remman.
+If you have any questions, feel free to open an issue on the repository.